lppedd/di-wise-neo/README.md

 If the value is not found in the current container, it is looked up in the parent container, and so on.

-It effectively behaves like a **singleton** scope, but allows container-specific overrides.
+It effectively behaves like a **singleton** scope but allows container-specific overrides.

 ## Token registration